Kuuuube/minimal-pairs/README.md

 - `Strict Pair Finding`: Only shows pairs where both words in the pair belong to a selected pattern.
 The default behavior shows any pair containing at least one of the selected patterns.

 - `Pause After Corrent Answer`: Disables automatically advancing to the next pair after a correct answer is submitted.

+## Shortcuts

+- `Answer buttons`: The keybind to use to click each answer button.

+- `Continue`: The keybind to use to click the continue button.

+- `Play Audio`: The keybind to use to replay audio.

 ## Online Usage